-The Sonos Playbar does what it’s supposed to do, and does it well… movie and TV sound comes to life with an enveloping room filling sound that is articulate, detailed and well balanced with very good dynamics.
-Even without the use of subwoofer, low frequency output has plenty of midbass punch for such a compact system.
+The Sonos Playbar does what it’s supposed to do, and does it well… movie and TV sound comes to life with an enveloping room-filling sound that is articulate, detailed and well balanced with very good dynamics.
+Even without the use of a subwoofer, low-frequency output has plenty of midbass punch for such a compact system.

 The Sonos Player also performs very well with music playback.
 Bass is tight and tuneful, while mid and high frequencies are clearly resolved and articulate in nature.
 Vocal performances are also delivered with good clarity and intelligibility.

-Even though the Playbar does a good job playing music, purist may frown upon the surround sound processing that is added to music playback.
+Even though the Playbar does a good job playing music, purists may frown upon the surround sound processing that is added to music playback.